-Scottish Word: Breid.
+Scottish Word: Haar.

 Saw awa White Rat Zorro ah’ll use mha wecht tae strekit the rope ticht wi aw my micht.
 I ken the breid knife wiz aw ye had tae haun that wiz onie yis tae ye.
 Nae … Continue reading Breid.